DawievLill/DawievLill/README.md

 - `Julia` and `python`
 - Scientific machine learning
 - Continous-time heterogeneous agent modelling
-- Markov Chain Monte Carlo methods
+- Markov chain Monte Carlo methods

 <!--
 **DawievLill/DawievLill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.